 With the beginning of World War 1 in 1915, the Italian government complied in signing the London Pact, a declaration of war on the Austro-Hungarian Empire.
 They signed the agreement in exchange for several European territories (Trieste, Istria, Zadar etc.)

-In 1922 Benito Mussolini took over Italy in 1922 and started a fascist dictatorship.
+In 1922 Benito Mussolini took over Italy and started a fascist dictatorship.
 He would ally himself with Nazi Germany and the Empire of Japan, the axis powers.
 Mussolini was eventually pushed out of Italy by the allies and was executed in 1945.
-Italy had had relatively instable governments since the end of the second world war.
+Italy has had relatively unstable governments since the end of the second world war up to 2008.

 Berlusconi came into government in 2001 and was affiliated with centre-right politics.
 He managed to stay in for a full five-year term.
 In 2006 Prodi held government for around 2 years, Berlusconi won the elections in 2008 and returned to government.
 Italy has remained politically and financially stable in recent years, with Milan being the third biggest economy in Europe after London and Paris.

 Before choosing a policy, please be aware that terms and conditions, exclusions, limits and/or sub-limits will apply to most sections.
 It is important to read the Product Disclosure Statement (PDS) before making any purchase to ensure the cover provided matches your specific requirements.